dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 - [ ] Do this however many times you fancy. check out this [web color](https://www.w3schools.com/cssref/css_colors.asp) resource and go wild.

 ---
-> This idea that containers change might conflict with an idea that was previously established that our containers preserve their state as long as they are running.
+> This idea that containers change conflicts with a previously established idea - that our containers preserve their state as long as they are running.
 In the previous module, the random number that was assigned our app only changed when we restarted the container.
-We do not have to restart our container in this case because our application is configured to restart just our server (not the container) when it detects changes in its source code.
+We do not have to restart our container in this case because our application is configured to restart our server (rather than the container) when it detects changes in its source code.
 The tool used to do this is called 'nodemon' and is very useful in development whether or not you use containers.
 It saves developers the hassle of manually restarting their application to see the changes they just made.
-You can check out [the nodemon docs here](https://www.npmjs.com/package/nodemon).
+You can check out [the nodemon docs here](https://www.npmjs.com/package/nodemon) for nore information.

 ---

-**Now, I have to admit, typing up that massive filepath when defining where to mount the volume was a PAIN.** Luckily, there is an easier way!
+**Now, I have to admit, typing out that massive filepath when defining where to mount the volume was a PAIN.** Luckily, there is an easier way!
 You can use `$(pwd)` in the argument list to ` -v` when running a container and `$(pwd)` will evaluate to the current working directory!
 No more typing that monster `docker run` command!

 -[ ] Let's practice.
-I want you to use `$(pwd)` to spin up a detached container based on the 'colorserver' image, that is named 'psycic_container2', that is mapped to port 2000 on the host, with a volume mounted in the directory with the application's source code.
+I want you to use `$(pwd)` to spin up a detached container based on the 'colorserver' image, which is named 'psycic_container2', which is mapped to port 2000 on the host, which has a volume mounted in the directory with the application's source code.

 Such a command should look like:

 ```sh
 docker run -d -p 2000:8080 -v $(pwd):/src/app --name psycic_container2 colorserver
 ```
-I like the length of that a lot better!
+I like the looks of that a lot better!

-- [ ] In a new tab in your browser, go to `localhost:2000`, miraculously the page will be red, just like server running on 'localhost:1000`.
+- [ ] In a new tab in your browser, go to `localhost:2000`, miraculously the page will be red (or whatever your most recent change was), just like the server running on 'localhost:1000`.

 - [ ] This makes sense because they are both using application code from volumes mounted in the same directory.
 Change the color variable in 'index.js' one final time.